-MSJC offers a number of financial aid programs to assist students with paying for college and each financial aid program comes with its own set of eligibility requirements.
+MSJC offers several financial aid programs to assist students with paying for college, each highlighting specific eligibility requirements.
 Grants are awarded based on financial need and come from either the federal government, State of California or California Student Aid Commission.
-Please read the information provided below and contact the Financial Aid office with general questions about available programs.
+Please read the information provided below and contact the Financial Aid Office with general questions about available programs.

 Federal Financial Aid Programs

-Federal Supplemental Educational Opportunity Grants are open to students who demonstrate exceptional need.
+Federal Supplemental Educational Opportunity Grants (FSEOG) are open to students who demonstrate exceptional need.
 Funds for this grant are extremely limited and are provided until all available funds are depleted.
-To receive this grant award, you will need to apply early and be enrolled in at least 6 units each semester.
+To receive this grant award, students are encouraged to apply early and be enrolled in at least 6 Title IV units each semester.

 State Financial Aid Programs

 The California College Promise Grant (CCPG) is an enrollment fee waiver for California residents or those eligible for AB540 who meet income criteria.
-Unlike other aid programs, CCPG is not a cash award and you must apply for the CCPG before registering for the Fall or Spring semester.
-Your application is good for an academic year, including the fall, spring and summer terms.
+Unlike other aid programs, CCPG is not a cash award.
+To be considered, students must submit their FAFSA/CADAA applications before each summer semester.
+If eligible, CCPG covers tuition for fall, spring and summer terms.

-Your CCPG eligibility is tied to your academic standing.
-If you are placed on academic/progress probation/dismissal for two consecutive terms you will be deemed ineligible for a CCPG waiver the following term.
+Federal and State aid programs.
+If a student is placed on academic/progress probation/dismissal for two consecutive terms, they will be deemed ineligible for a CCPG waiver the following term.

 If you received a CCPG based on your initial FAFSA or CA Dream Act application, but are later determined ineligible, you will need to pay any incurred registration fees.